 Going to school in the south at the age of 14

 Erró was at Klaustur until the age of 14 when he went to Reykjavik to study and he would come home for vacation.
 Erró was the son of Guðmundur Einarsson, a visual artist from Miðdalur.
 They had little communication while Erró was at Klaustur, but soon after Erró moved to Reykjavík, his father encouraged him to go abroad to study Art.
 Erró was baptized Gudmundur, but was often called Gundur when he was a kid at Klaustur.
 He first took the artist name Ferró but had to change it when it turned out that another artist used that name.
 Then he took the name Erró, and since 1963 it has been the artist’s name, which initiated his career on the shores of Skaftá River.

 Still working on his art and shows

 Erró married Miriam Bat Yosef, who was also an artist and helped him to get contacts and get opportunity to show his art when he was unknown.
 They divorced.
 They had one daughter.
 Erró’s career in Art, which began at Klaustur, has lasted ever since.
 Nowadays, he is still painting in his studio in Paris and exhibiting his works throughout the world.
+In Hotel Klaustur in Kirkjubæjarklaustur you can see many paintings that Erró gave the people in Skaftárhreppur.
 A major retrospective of 50 years’ worth of his collages was held at the Centre Pompidou in Paris in 2010.
 Erró gave a lot of works to the Reykjavik Art Museum as well as stories and content related to his life and work.
 The Erró Museum is in Hafnarhús with Tryggvata Street and it always holds an exhibition of his works.
 The best show is at the Reykjavík Art Museum, where there are pictures of the artist’s works and a review of his work.